SergioGasquez/awesome-electronic-engineering/README.md

 - [Soldering is easy](http://mightyohm.com/files/soldercomic/FullSolderComic_EN.pdf) - Soldering comic guide that teaches everything you need to know to become a master of soldering.
 - [Fritzing](http://fritzing.org/home/) - Open source hardware that includes schematic capture and breadboard layout applications.
 - [XOD Visual Programming Arduino](https://www.youtube.com/watch?v=qxjLH_3US04&feature=youtu.be) - Program Arduino in a very particular way through visual blocks.
+- [Electronics Weekly](https://www.electronicsweekly.com/) - Electronics Weekly is a good resource for those looking for industry-related news.
+There are topics in business, design, products, and so much more which are all directly related to electrical engineering.
+You can also use it to view available jobs or post jobs yourself.

 ## Contribute ##

 Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Read the [contribution guidelines](CONTRIBUTING.md) first.